• Skip to primary navigation

 1. Be sure you use pork tenderloin and not pork loin for this recipe.

-2. You don’t have to cut the pork tenderloin into chunks but it will take longer to cook and you will end up with very long stands of pork after shredding.
+2. You donโ€™t have to cut the pork tenderloin into chunks, but it will take longer to cook and result in very long pork stands after shredding.

 3. Bad liquid smoke is worse than no liquid smoke.
 Use Wright's or skip this ingredient.